 “We used to just think of it as ‘Your cholesterol causes plaque build-up, cholesterol causes heart disease,’” Dr. Mike Miedema, a cardiologist at the Minneapolis Heart Institute at Abbott Northwestern, said.
 “It’s very clear that it’s your cholesterol plus your blood pressure, plus what you eat, plus how much you exercise and your stress level.”

-Dr. Miedema, who also took part in the study, suggests high cholesterol does not mean you will have a heart attack but patients who are concerned with their cholesterol or high blood pressure should have a simple scan to determine how much plaque is in the arteries.
+Dr. Miedema, who also took part in the study, suggests high cholesterol does not mean you will have a heart attack.
+But, patients who are concerned with their cholesterol should receive a scan to determine plaque levels in the arteries.
 He says how much plaque in the arteries is a better indicator of heart disease risk.